SPhillips1337/AIChatbot/Plan.md

 Notes:
 - You can toggle dev-mock at runtime via `POST /api/admin/dev-mock` (JSON `{ "enabled": true|false }`).
-- For local testing, start the webhook API with `PORT=4002` (or your preferred port) and open the chat at `http://localhost:4002/chat` or use `index.html?api_base=http://localhost:4002` if serving via PHP.
+- For local testing, start the webhook API with `PORT=4002` (or your preferred port) and open the chat at `http://localhost:4002/chat` (served by the Node app) or use `index.html?api_base=http://localhost:4002` if you prefer the PHP container.